idaholab/moose/modules/functional_expansion_tools/README.md

 Additional composite series, such as may be suitable for spherical or shell data, can be implemented by inheriting from the `CompositeSeriesBasisInterface`.
 The `FunctionSeries` class will need updated to support the newly-available series.

-### TODO
-* Implement an **Executioner**-derived FE-based interface that can be used to simply the exchange of FE coefficients with external applications wrapped in their own executions.
-* Implement a **Materials**-derived FE-based class that can provide continuous material properties
-* Implement a **Kernel**-derived class, à la `BodyForce`, that automatically sets `enable_cache = true` for the associated `FunctionSeries` object
-* Implement support for various types of FE coefficients
-  * Separable series
-  * Various orthonormalizations
-* Add more functional series
-  * Fourier
-  * Annular Zernike (0 < r ≤ 1)
-  * Shell (r = 1) for 3D cylindrical boundary conditions (Zernike-based?)
-  * Spherical harmonics + spherical composite series

 ### Caveats
 1) FEs are not recommended for spanning spaces with discontinuities.
    * One example would be a space containing two distinct materials with significantly different properties